hchiam/cognateLanguage/README.md

 ## Example 2: with longer source words

-"queue" = *["paykatcirsafil"](https://drive.google.com/open?id=0B239lCkYOdXfaWVnTFdfek1iaVE)* (sounds like "*pie catchers of Phil*"), which corresponds to "paydwe", "fila", "katar", "saf", and "otcirit", in their respective languages, with the simplified [pronunciation](#4-how-do-i-pronounce-the-words) used by this project.
+"queue" = *["paykatcirsafil"](https://drive.google.com/open?id=0B239lCkYOdXfaWVnTFdfek1iaVE)* (sounds like "*pie catchers of Phil*", as if people are in line to watch some strange food circus), which corresponds to "paydwe", "fila", "katar", "saf", and "otcirit", in their respective languages, with the simplified [pronunciation](#4-how-do-i-pronounce-the-words) used by this project.

 **Memory compression:**  10 syllables total -> 5 syllables.
 5 words -> 1 word.
 (The vocab list generator only incorporates the first syllables from each source word because they're usually the most easily recognizable---think abbreviations.
 Different languages have different priorities/weights in terms of which overlapping letters are chosen, for highest ROI.)

-## Example 3: with a more creative mnemonic

-"east" = *["purcarvasdon"](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)*, which compresses these 5 words and serves to aid recognition of words by their beginning sounds:  "don", "este", "purva", "carq", and "vastok".

-**Memory compression**:  8 syllables total -> 4 syllables.
-5 words -> 1 word.

-**Mnemonic, shortened**:  Sounds like ["Porsche rivers down"](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ).
-(This one's a near homophone too.)

-**...Or more concretely**:  Imagine Eurus the robber driving a *Porsche* (east-ward), crashing through a few *rivers* before finally sinking *down*---I guess it was a bad decision to drive *east* that day.  *"Porsche rivers down"*.

 With the right preparation, the memorization process is faster to do than to explain.
-The visual imagination bit described in the various sources above also makes it more enjoyable to learn the words, all while also knowing you're packaging multiple words into single words.
+The visual imagination bit described in the various sources linked above also makes it more enjoyable to learn the words, all while also knowing you're packing multiple words into single words.

 > ["Entuni yawizkertcahot djidjansabrefzna yuyazlenbhaclog tonkogartmiy?"](https://drive.google.com/open?id=0B239lCkYOdXfdDJRVlpsb3BFTE0)